 2.2 Fix “Apple ID Disabled” with WipeLock iCloud Unlock Solution

-More specifically, you’ll get an eBook which teaches you everything you need to know about unlocking an Apple ID on your own.
+More specifically, you’ll get an eBook which teaches you everything you need to know about unlocking an Apple ID on your own without security questions.
 All the solutions detailed in this eBook are completely legal and it includes thorough explanations to ensure you don’t misunderstand anything.

 According to the feedback from our readers, after reading this eBook and putting what they’ve learned into action, 75% of readers were successful in reversing Apple ID issues, including the “Apple ID disabled” issue.